International Commission on Zoological Nomenclature

 Summary of Research & Education:

 Mario received his BA in Biology (focus on Zoology) in 2014 from the Federal University of Rio de Janeiro (UFRJ), his MSc in Zoology in 2016 from the National Museum (UFRJ), and his PhD in Entomology in 2022 from the Federal University of Paraná (UFPR), all in his native country of Brazil.
-After a brief period as a postdoctoral fellow at UFPR, he joined Texas A&M University as the Assistant Curator of Entomology in 2023.
-There, he is responsible for the care and study of one of the largest entomological collections in the southern US, numbering more than 3,000,000 specimens of insects and arachnids.
-Among other functions, he is also a topic editor in two journals, Bionomina and Neotropical Biology and Conservation, and has been teaching courses on evolution, systematics, and nomenclature in several Brazilian universities.
+After a brief period as a postdoctoral fellow at UFPR, he joined Texas A&M University, USA, as the Assistant Curator of Entomology, serving under this capacity from 2023 to 2026.
+Since then, he has been a Researcher and Coleoptera Curator at the Museu Paraense Emílio Goeldi, in Belém, Brazil, the oldest research institution in the Amazon and the holder of the largest beetle collection in the region.
+Among other functions, Mario is also a topic editor in two journals, Bionomina and Neotropical Biology and Conservation, and has been teaching courses on evolution, systematics, and nomenclature in several Brazilian universities.
 He has done fieldwork throughout Brazil and undertaken scientific research in more than 40 natural history museums across Europe and the Americas.

 His main contributions toward nomenclature derive from his taxonomic monographs as well as his role as the editor for the superfamily Cleroidea (Coleoptera) in the Taxonomic Catalog of the Brazilian Fauna, the world’s largest faunistic inventory project.
 His interests as a Commissioner lie mostly in issues relating to nomenclatural concepts, the wording of the Code, the modernization of nomenclature to reflect advancements in biological sciences, and the improvement of the public perception of systematics.